georgeshirreff/sim_epi/README.md

+# sim_epi
-# sim_epi\nfiles from simulated epidemic and corresponding phylogeny
+# files from simulated epidemic and corresponding phylogeny